 I was concerned and very scared about three things:

-I had faith and strength after learning my tumor was low grade, I had a wonderful physician and nursing staff, very strong family and support system and ultimately needed radiation versus Chemo.
+I had faith and strength after learning my tumor was low grade.
+I had a wonderful physician and nursing staff, very strong family and support system.
+Ultimately, I needed radiation versus chemo therapy.

-I am truly blessed and had many gestures of kindness ranging from friends offering rides to treatment, friends stopping by to hang out with me, letters and emails I received, phone calls from friends I went to grammar and high school with, and my amazing family who was there for everything.
+I am truly blessed and had many gestures of kindness – friends offering rides to treatment, friends stopping by to hang out with me, letters and emails, phone calls from friends I went to grammar and high school with, and my amazing family who was there for everything.

 As far as Cancer myths, I think when you first get a diagnosis, you immediately think of your own mortality and prognosis and the fact is, people now diagnosed with cancer are living longer and you need to remain optimistic and take aggressive treatment action.

 I actually learned a great deal about myself and now appreciate life much more and do NOT take things for granted.
-I am also an active member of the ACS and participate in annual fundraisers (relay for life, golf outing, Hope Lodge, etc.) to raise monies and help others.
+As an active member of the ACS, I participate in annual fundraisers (relay for life, golf outing, Hope Lodge, etc.) to help others.
 I have also enlisted the services of my own family who enjoy helping me in my fundraising efforts and are learning the importance of giving back!